inFumumVerti/DHBWorld-Docu/RUP.md

 This document provides an overview of our software architecture.
 With several different architectural views it depicts different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made for the system.

 ### 1.2 Scope
-This document describes the architecture of the CommonPlayground project.
+This document describes the architecture of the DHBWorld project.

 ### 1.3 Definitions, Acronyms and Abbreviations